The Complete Guide to Thailand Visas and Requirements for Indian Citizens

 A multiple-entry tourist visa is valid for six months.
 Within these six months, you can leave Thailand as many times as you want.
 Each entry gives you 60 days in Thailand.

 You need to apply for a tourist visa from India.
-The documents required are the same as applying for a Visa on Arrival.

 You may need to provide a bank statement indicating a certain minimum amount as may be required by the Thai government at the time of application as well as proof of employment, such as a payslip, a letter of employment, or a business license.